Adrinalin4ik/Nestjs-Graphql-Tools/README.md

 ## More examples
 You can find more examples in the src folder

+## FAQ
+1. **Q**: Let's say you have many joins and some tables has duplicated fields like name or title. **A**: In order not to break filters you need to provide sqlAlias that matches alias of the main model of the query.
+There plenty examples in the code in in readme.
+2. **Q**:The same example where you have a model with many joins and you want to provide ability to sort or filter by joined field. **A**: you can create custom filter with ability to provide sql alias that they will use.
+Check out filtering section, there a couple examples with custom fields.
 ## Contribution
 If you want to contribute please create new PR with good description.